yandex-cloud/docs/en/managed-sqlserver/operations/cluster-users.md

       --databases=<list of databases to grant user access to>
    ```

-   Where `--databases` is a list of the database names.
+   Where `--databases` is a list of database names.

-   You can get the cluster name with a [list of clusters in your folder](cluster-list.md#list-clusters), and the database names [with the database list in your cluster](databases.md#list-db).
+   You can get the cluster name with a [list of clusters in your folder](cluster-list.md#list-clusters), and the database names with the [database list in your cluster](databases.md#list-db).

    This command grants the user access rights to the databases listed.